-Timaru Accommodation.
+Timaru Accommodation New Zealand - AA Travel Guide.
 If you are looking for comprehensive travel information for Timaru Accommodation including Hotels, Motels (Self-Contained), Bed and Breakfast, Holiday Parks, Backpackers and Apartments, you will find it here on AA Travel.

 New Zealand is fortunate enough to have a wide variety of accommodation options to choose from.
 Whatever standard you seek, there is a price and quality to suit your needs.
 Accommodation is available in abundance at the major tourist locations, but also scattered around off-the-beaten-track places - wherever you go, accommodation is never too far away.
 One thing to note about accommodation in Timaru is that you should be sure to book early for peak holiday times, for instance over the Christmas holidays and long weekends.
 During these times accommodation is often booked out well in advance.

 Timaru is the largest urban area in South Canterbury and is based around its busy port and the dairy industry.

 The city's most popular holiday spot is Caroline Bay, one of New Zealand's safest swimming beaches and there are plenty of other diversions including a maze, mini golf, children's paddling pool and playground.

 In the town centre you'll find a welcoming landscape with stunning flowers, trees and paved areas.
 Now that the South Island's main highway no longer flows through its main street, this city has a real central focus.